 1974: Gordon Lightfoot scored his first and only #1 single on the Billboard Hot 100 with the title track from his tenth album, “Sundown.”

 1976: “Lowdown” from Boz Scaggs’ seventh album, Silk Degrees, entered the Billboard Hot 100.
-Co-written with future keyboardist and future Toto co-founder David Paich, the record became Scaggs’ first and only top 10 hit on the Hot 100, reaching #3.
+Co-written with keyboardist and future Toto co-founder David Paich, it became Scaggs’ only top 10 hit on the Hot 100, reaching #3.

 1985: David Bowie and Mick Jagger recorded their cover of Martha and the Vandellas’ 1964 hit “Dancing in the Street” at Abbey Road Studios.
 The single was released in August to raise money for the Live Aid famine relief cause and reached #1 on the UK chart and #7 on the Billboard Hot 100 in the US.

 1990: Santana released “Smooth” featuring vocalist and co-writer Rob Thomas, the first single from the band’s eighteenth studio album, Supernatural.
 The song later became the group’s first #1 on the Billboard Hot 100.

 1993: Jeff Beck and the Big Town Playboys released Crazy Legs, an album of covers of Gene Vincent songs.
 The LP was recorded as a tribute to Gene Vincent and His Blue Caps, and in particular to Vincent’s early guitarist Cliff Gallup, who Beck considered his biggest influenced.